 - Work Hours & Schedules

-Service Standards – Your training manual should address the way you plan to conduct customer service, food preparation, and production.
-Every detail is important from how to greet your guest to how to properly store food or how to handle customers with food allergies.
-This document should also instruct employees on how to interact in various situations and more.
+Service Standards – Your training manual should address how you plan to conduct customer service, food preparation, and production.
+Every detail is essential, from greeting guests to properly storing food or handling customers with allergies.
+This document should also instruct employees on interacting in various situations and more.
 This section of your manual must be thorough; here is a brief list of what service standards may include:

 - Cash handling procedures